Residential Treatment for Alcoholism

-No two alcoholics are alike — so no two alcohol treatment plans should be.
+No two alcoholics are alike.
+So no two alcohol treatment plans should be the same.
 Our qualified treatment staff creates an individualized treatment plan for every client who comes to D’Amore Healthcare.
-We develop a customized treatment plan that meets each individual’s needs and gives them their best opportunity to achieve long-term sobriety.
+We develop a customized program that meets each individual’s needs and gives them their best opportunity to achieve long-term sobriety.

-We are an addiction treatment center for men and women, specializing in the residential treatment of Alcohol Use Disorder.
-We are a Joint Commission accredited, DHCS & DSS licensed facility, located in the sunny, beach communities of Southern California.
+We are an addiction treatment center for men and women, specializing in the residential treatment of Alcohol Use Disorder (AUD).
+We are a Joint Commission accredited, DHCS & DSS licensed alcohol rehab facility, located in the sunny, beach community of Huntington Beach in Orange County, California.

-Our trained and licensed clinicians pride themselves in situating you with the right amount of education, counseling, activities and personal growth assignments.
+The trained and licensed clinicians at our Orange County Addiction Treatment Center pride themselves in situating you with the right amount of education, counseling, activities, and personal growth assignments.
 Particularly using Bandura’s work around feedback loops and motivation.
-As a result, with sustained engagement and time, you will develop relationships with sober peers and find yourself responding to triggers or cravings with uncanny awareness, purposefulness
+As a result, with sustained engagement and time, you will develop relationships with sober peers and find yourself responding to triggers or cravings with uncanny awareness, purposefulness, and overcoming.

 We offer the following addiction recovery services for those suffering from alcoholism: